 Recognizing the vital role of history as the cultural and social fabric of a community, Montgomery History seeks to reflect the growth, diversity and vibrancy of Montgomery County.
 Montgomery County has experienced significant growth over the past several decades, and Montgomery History has grown as well, from an all-volunteer organization with a small membership to a professionally-staffed non-profit with over 1,000 members and over 100 volunteers.

-A few facts about the Montgomery County Historical Society:
+A few facts about Montgomery History:

 - Administrative center is located at the Beall-Dawson Historical Park in Rockville.